Teaching Equivalent Fractions

-This game is very similar to Tic-Tac-Toe, just with a twist.
+Tic-Tac-Toe with Fractions-This game is very similar to Tic-Tac-Toe, just with a twist.
 The children must find the equivalent fraction to whatever space they want to cover up.
 If they choose the wrong fraction, they have to cover up the space that equals that fraction.
-Since the game of Tic-Tac-Toe leaves little room for mistakes, a wrong move can end the game!!
-You can play with models, number lines, or both!!
+Since the game of Tic-Tac-Toe leaves little room for mistakes, a wrong move can end the game.
+You can play with models, number lines, or both.

-This is a BINGO game that focuses on simplifying fractions…..and we know how much our kiddos enjoy doing that.
+Simplifying Fractions–This is a BINGO game that focuses on simplifying fractions, and we know how much our kiddos enjoy doing that.
 Simplifying Fractions is a wonderful way to practice equivalent fractions, and who doesn’t love a simple BINGO game.

-These digital equivalent fraction activities are a great way to get some practice in, expecially if you are virtual.
+Digital Equivalent Fractions-These digital equivalent fraction activities are a great way to get some practice in, especially if you are virtual.

 I hope you enjoy these equivalent fraction activities.
 There are so many fun ways to teach equivalent fractions and get your children engaged as they dive into this concept.